Antifreeze in oil is a sign of an internal leak, usually caused by a bad gasket or engine failure.

 Also, Antifreeze has virtually no lubricating properties when mixed with engine oil.

 Antifreeze in oil causes a thickening of the lubricant, thereby increasing the oil viscosity and reducing the flow.

 Another reason why antifreeze in oil damages the engine is that it creates an acidic environment within the oil.

 Organic acids will form and can jeopardize bearings and other frictional surfaces.

-antifreeze in oil-The corrosive conditions can pit the clad surfaces of the lead/tin overlay of journal bearings.
-Consequently this will promote rust on steel and iron surfaces, and tarnish cupric metals of bronze and brass.
+The corrosive conditions can pit the clad surfaces of the lead/tin overlay of the bearings.
+Consequently this will promote rust, and tarnish cupric metals of bronze and brass.
 Even a small coolant leak over time is enough to severely corrode engine steel and copper surfaces.

 Internal coolant leaks are most often due to a bad head gasket.
-A bad head gasket may leak coolant into a cylinder or into the crankcase.
-Coolant leaks into the crankcase dilute the oil and can damage the bearings in your engine.
+So, A bad head gasket may leak coolant into a cylinder or into the crankcase.
+As a result, Coolant leaks into the crankcase dilute the oil and can damage the bearings in your engine.
 A head gasket leaking coolant into a cylinder can foul the spark plug and create a lot of white smoke out the exhaust.
-Adding sealer to the cooling system may plug the leak if it is not too bad, but eventually the head gasket will have to be replaced.

 Head gasket failures are often the result of engine overheating (which may have occurred because of a coolant leak elsewhere in the cooling system, a bad thermostat, or an electric cooling fan not working).
 When the engine overheats, thermal expansion can crush and damage portions of the head gasket.
 This damaged area may then start to leak combustion pressure and/or coolant.

-Antifreeze can leak into motor oils and other lubricating oils in a variety of ways.
+Antifreeze can leak into engine oil and other lubricating oils in a variety of ways.